KevinElkin/Hindroid/README.md

 ## Usage Instructions

 * Using the command `python3 run.py test-project` will test the pipeline on a small subset of data.
 Currently, this will pull benign applications from the weather catagory and get an equal amount of malware applications to test with.
-Please note: for testing purposes I will obtain ALL the gz files for the weather catagory (19 gzip files) and then randomly sample a few apps from there for my small test set. simplejson will need to be pip installed if it is not already.
+Please note: for testing purposes I will obtain ALL the gz files for the weather catagory (19 gzip files) and then randomly sample a few apps from there for my small test set.

 ## Description of Contents